Guidance for Swimmers

 Please do not wander around the other lakes which are private.

-The swim lake is solely for your groups use for the 1 or 2 hour session you have booked.
-Please do not arrive early and remember that changing and showering must also take place within the period of your booking.
+Your group can use the swim lake for the 1 or 2 hour session you have booked.
+Please do not arrive early and remember that changing must also take place within the period of your booking.

-Please also leave the lake on time so our next swimmers can have the same experience of arriving to find the lake quiet, peaceful and all to themselves.
+Please also leave the lake on time so our next swimmers can have the same experience of arriving to find the lake quiet, peaceful and uncrowded.

 Lake swimming is for groups of swimmers.
 The members of the group are your support and assistance if you were to get into difficulty while swimming.
 Having accessed the required safety course at RLSS.org, they have the knowledge and equipment to make your swim safer and give you confidence to enjoy your visit.